-- The fire hydrants are operated to ensure proper function of the valves and components. - Hydrants are also an important tool to flush the water system which helps remove any sediment or particles that may be adhering to the pipe walls. - The backup generator is serviced annually and run on a monthly basis to ensure proper operation. - The reservoir is checked on a daily basis and a visual internal inspection is done monthly.
-A thorough reservoir inspection, including the use of an ROV is being completed bi-annually by a contractor.
+- Fire hydrants are operated to ensure proper function of the valves and components. - Hydrants are also an important tool to flush the water system which helps remove any sediment or particles that may be adhered to the pipe walls. - The backup generators are serviced annually and run on a monthly basis to ensure proper operation. - The reservoirs are checked on a daily basis and a visual internal inspection is done monthly.
+A thorough reservoir inspection, including the use of an ROV is being completed every two years by a contractor.
 Tank cleaning will be conducted as required. - Valves in the system are exercised yearly to improve valve reliability, reduce water loss and ensure system isolation capability. - Certain backflow preventers must be serviced annually by a certified inspector and documented for compliance.